Hi, I'm Dr. Punam Krishna.

 So, much like many professionals and parents, to try and fit absolutely everything in, something had to go.
 That something, obviously, was sleep, and whilst this was a quick fix in the short term, in the longer term it had some adverse effects on my health.

-I was grumpy, I was stressed all the time, I was definitely not performing at optimum level, I was run down, catching everything that was going, and I totally related to all those patients that came in and went ‘I'm tired all the time,’
+I was grumpy, I was stressed all the time, I was definitely not performing at optimum level, I was run down, catching everything that was going, and I totally related to all those patients that came in and went "I'm tired all the time", or even "why can't I sleep at night?".

 The ironic thing was that I was rigid about one thing, and that was my son's bedtime routine which I had created.
 I would give him an early dinner, he would have a nice bath, he would get a book, it would be nice and quiet and dark and he went to bed at the same time every night.